 This process of improving safety in targeted areas can help reduce insurance premiums by up to 15 percent in the first 12 months.

 Case in point: A large restoration contractor could not improve its Workers’ Compensation experience because of increased injuries from inexperienced workers.
 This was preventing the company from qualifying for new projects.

-The company had its Workers’ Compensation claim results analyzed, and then isolated the activities and jobs that were creating the most claims.
+The company had its Workers’ Compensation claim results analyzed and then isolated the activities and jobs we created the most claims.
 Following that, a targeted safety program that addressed the specific causes of those claims was designed and implemented.

 2. Close your claims quickly

 The best way to keep claims costs low is to get them closed quickly.
 To help accomplish this, companies should conduct a claim review in person with insurance carrier claim adjustors to determine whether:

 Claim reserves are too high and need to be adjusted downward.

 Open claims should be closed based on the claim’s circumstances.